Manufacturing cosmic rays in the evolving dynamical states of galaxy clusters: Introduction

-In this paper, we study the emission and evolution of CR particles in the merging and non-merging galaxy clusters to understand the brightest phase CR emissions from clusters.
-Specifically, we try to understand what are the main factors that control the CR emission in clusters, in terms of the link between dynamical states of clusters to their energy distribution, and to observable diagnostics like the X-ray luminosity.
-We use the concept of virialisation (see section~\ref{dyna-stat}) and merger energy distribution (see section~\ref{virial-evol}) to characterise the dynamical state of the simulated galaxy clusters.
+In this paper, we study the production and evolution of CR particles in the merging and non-merging galaxy clusters to understand the brightest phase of CR injection in clusters.
+Specifically, we try to understand what are the main factors that control the CR injection in clusters, in terms of the link between dynamical states of clusters to their energy distribution, and to observable diagnostics like the X-ray luminosity.
+We use the concept of virialisation (see Section~\ref{dyna-stat}) and merger energy distribution (see Section~\ref{virial-evol}) to characterise the dynamical state of the simulated galaxy clusters.
 The simulations, run with the {\sc{Enzo}} code \citep{Bryan_2014ApJS} includes the effects of star formation, supernova (SN) feedback and cooling due to radiative processes.
-For our cosmological simulations of structure formation, AGN feedback has not been considered as it is unlikely to have any significant impact on scales of high-mass objects like galaxy clusters \citep{LeBrun_2014MNRAS,McCarthy_2010MNRAS}.
-Also, the only mechanism considered for CR acceleration in this work is the first-order Fermi process with pre-existing CRs from AGN and supernova, neglecting therefore the second-order Fermi acceleration and explicit contribution from SNs and AGNs.
+For our cosmological simulations of structure formation, AGN feedback has not been considered as it is unlikely to have significant impact on scales of high-mass objects like galaxy clusters \citep{LeBrun_2014MNRAS,McCarthy_2010MNRAS}.
+Also, the only mechanism considered for CR acceleration in this work is the first-order Fermi process, primarily for thermally accelerated particles.
+Though keeping in mind the possible effect of pre-existing CRs (preCR hereafter), we also present a special case of acceleration of preCRs as a tentative study.
+In all our calculations, we neglect the second-order Fermi acceleration and explicit contribution from SNs and AGNs.

 Our paper is organised as follows.
-After giving the introduction in section~\ref{intro}, we will start with the description of our simulations, simulated realisations in Section~\ref{sim-dtls}.
-Sample selection will be made in Section~\ref{sample}.
-Modelling useful thermal and non-thermal energies for this work has been described in the section~\ref{energy-compute} and evolution of dynamical parameters has been explained in Section~\ref{dynamical-states-ev}.
-In Section~\ref{res-dic}, we have reported findings and discussed the results.
+After giving the introduction in Section~\ref{intro}, we will start with the description of our simulations in Section~\ref{sim-dtls}.
+Modelling thermal and non-thermal energies is described in Section~\ref{energy-compute} and sample selection will be introduced in Section~\ref{sample}.
+Evolution of dynamical parameters is explained in Section~\ref{dynamical-states-ev}.
+In Section~\ref{res-dic}, we report the findings and discuss the results.
 Linking energetics of clusters with merging events and to the dynamical states will also be reported in this section.
-A brief discussion on the limitations of this work has been written in section~\ref{limit}.
-Finally, we will summarise the outcome in section~\ref{sum}.
+Finally, we will summarise the outcomes in Section~\ref{sum}.